Skip to content

 Example:

-super model list --backend ollama --installed-only --format json
+super model list --backend ollama --size small

 super model install